sswam/allemande/doc/nsfw/intro.md

 - UTube, indie games
 - Pr0nto, striptease

-There are many, many more; check the guides, or try the help system!
+There are many, many more; check the guides, and try the help system!

 ## Rich Content Support

-- Full markdown/HTML/SVG/CSS/JS runs in the chat (no backticks)
+- Full markdown/HTML/SVG/CSS/JS works in the chat (no backticks)
 - Mini-games with JavaScript

 ## Platform Features

 - Private/group chat rooms
 - Instant room creation and switching
-- 100+ characters, specialists, and tools
+- 100+ characters, assistants, specialists, and tools

 ## Privacy and Rooms

 - The [Ally Chat](/Ally+Chat) room is public.
-- The [NSFW Chat](/nsfw/nsfw) room is public (adults only).
+- The [NSFW Chat](/nsfw/nsfw) room is public (for adults only).
-- Press the padlock icon at top left to toggle public / private.
+- Press the padlock icon at top left to switch between public and private rooms.
 - You can go to a different room by typing in the room entry at the top.
+- Click your name in the top bar to cycle through some different rooms.
-- Some adult features, characters and agents are only available under the nsfw/ folder, and in private chats, not in the public rooms at the top level.
+- Some adult features, characters and agents are only available under the nsfw/ folder, and in your private chats, not in public rooms at the top level.
 - Some AIs are only available outside the nsfw/ folder, and should not be used in any NSFW chat.

 ## Example Usage